chromaui/learnstorybook.com/content/intro-to-storybook/react/en/contribute.md

 description: 'Help share Storybook with the world'
 ---

-Contributions to Storybook's tutorials are encouraged!
+Contributions to Learn Storybook are encouraged!
 If it’s something small like grammar or punctuation, open up a pull request.
 If it’s a bigger change, [add an issue](https://github.com/chromaui/learnstorybook.com/issues) for discussion.

-Storybook's tutorials were created and maintained primarily by the community, so we need everyone's help to keep it up to date and ensure any rough edges are smoothed out over time.
+Learn Storybook has been primarily created and maintained by the community so we need everyone's help to keep it up to date and ensure any rough edges are smoothed out over time.
 All help is appreciated!

 ## Translations